RaulSanchezVazquez/pytorch-entity-embedding-rossmann/README.md

 This implementation reproduces the code used in the paper **"[Entity Embeddings of Categorical Variables](http://arxiv.org/abs/1604.06737)"** and extends its functionality to other Machine Learning problems.

-The original Keras code used as benchmark can be found in:
+The original Keras code used as a benchmark can be found in:
 **Entity Embeddings of Categorical Variables [REPO](https://github.com/entron/entity-embedding-rossmann)**.

 # Notes

-This repo aimes to provide an Entity Embedding Neural Network out-of-the-box model for Regression and Classification tasks.
+This repo aims to provide an Entity Embedding Neural Network out-of-the-box model for Regression and Classification tasks.

 To this date this repo has implemented:

-- Regression (tested on original implimentation in here).
+- Regression (tested on original implementation in here).
 - Binary Classification (used `EntEmbNNBinary` instead of `EntEmbNNRegression`) (tested on personal projects).

 ```python